Cincinnati Acupuncture Clinic is an NCCAOM Certified Provider.

 Please Know Your Acupuncturist

 Acupuncture is the gentle insertion of very fine needles at specific points on the body.
-This process stimulates the movement of energy within the body, allowing natural healing to take place.
-Acupuncture practitioners are trained to select these points, based on over 3,000 years of experience in China.
+This procedure facilitates the flow of energy throughout the body, enabling the occurrence of natural healing.
+Acupuncture practitioners receive specialized training to select these points based on over 3,000 years of experience in China.
 Acupuncture helps to prevent illness by improving the overall functioning of the body’s immune and organ systems.

 Acupuncture is helpful for: